zacuke/vscode-waterfox-debug/README.md

   device's address using this property (`attach` configuration only).
 * `log`: Configures diagnostic logging for this extension.
 This may be useful for troubleshooting (see below for examples).
+* `showConsoleCallLocation`: Set this option to `true` to append the source location of `console` calls to their output
+* `preferences`: Set additional Firefox preferences in the debugging profile

 ### Diagnostic logging
 The following example for the `log` property will write all log messages to the file `log.txt` in